bowtoes/NAeP/docs/docs.md

 things considered, `RIFF` chunks should universally have an even length, yet they don't always in these .wem files.
 Other places I've looked (standard .wav files, .ani cursor files) universally have an even length.

-# 3. Structure of a NieR: Automata .wem File
+# 3. Structure of a NieR:Automata .wem File
 Generally, a .wem file is a file 'conforming' to the [RIFF][mcgill riff] file format standard.

 ## 3i.
 How the Tables are Layed Out